1991–92 A Group

 The 1991–92 A Group was the 44th season of the A Football Group, the top Bulgarian professional league for association football clubs, since its establishment in 1948.

 Overview

 It was contested by 16 teams, and CSKA Sofia won the championship.

 Dunav Ruse and Haskovo were relegated at the end of the last season.
 They were replaced by two teams from the B Group, Dobrudzha and Hebar.

+Team information

+Stadia and locations

+The following teams have ensured their participation in A Group for season 1991–92 (listed in alphabetical order):